-The general idea of these things is to tie in the process of communication with your identity to many, many different trigger behaviors throughout the day.
-The more of these behaviors you associate with your identity, the more likely your mind will be to kick back into gear and think of your identity even after you've managed to forget about them while going about your day.
+The general idea of these things is to tie in the process of communication with your agent to many, many different trigger behaviors throughout the day.
+The more of these behaviors you associate with your agent, the more likely your mind will be to kick back into gear and think of your agent even after you've managed to forget about them while going about your day.

-The way you go about accomplishing this is, like most tasks in identity manipulation, easy to understand but difficult to put into practice.
+The way you go about accomplishing this is, like most tasks in agent creation, easy to understand but difficult to put into practice.
 While it seems simple to create a habit, you will inevitably learn that habits are difficult to form.
-You will be as likely to remember to practice your habits after starting a day of work as you are to remember your identity in the first place.
+You will be as likely to remember to practice your habits after starting a day of work as you are to remember your agent in the first place.
 Building these habits will require that you have a way to remind yourself that you aren't following your habits .

 You may want to try some of the following:

-Assuming you've been following only this guide, you've been using your mind's ability to quickly generate thoughts in order to jump-start the process of getting responses under your identity.
+Assuming you've been following only this guide, you've been using your mind's ability to quickly generate thoughts in order to jump-start the process of getting responses under your agent.
 This engine to produce thoughts is great, because it feels independent from your mind and is easy to kick into action, but it will often fail to produce thoughts which are more complex.
-While you may be able to hold a conversation with your identity using these sorts of responses, you are likely to notice that the responses which fall under it are inconsistent and lack thought.
-This can be solved by learning to listen to your identity think, allowing your identity to produce responses with the same engine of thought that your own idle thoughts derive from.
+While you may be able to hold a conversation with your agent using these sorts of responses, you are likely to notice that the responses which fall under it are inconsistent and lack thought.
+This can be solved by learning to listen to your agent think, allowing your agent to produce responses with the same engine of thought that your own idle thoughts derive from.

 Inside of your mind, your thoughts are likely running in a constant loop of self-evaluation.
 You have thoughts, you listen to those thoughts, and you think new thoughts based on what you did just a moment ago.
-Up to this point, you've likely never had thoughts associated with your new identity fall under this loop.
-Instead, you likely consider almost all of the actions of the mind as yourself, and only the special cases where a thought is generated in association to your identity as not yourself.
-Due to this, when your mind sets about processing and understanding the context of a thought which fell under your identity, you experience it as yourself explaining and rationalizing why your identity did what it did.
-If you learn to sit back and allow this process to be associated with your identity instead of yourself, you should experience your identity being able to take a thought, look it over, and expand on it just as you do now.
+Up to this point, you've likely never had thoughts associated with your new agent fall under this loop.
+Instead, you likely consider almost all of the actions of the mind as yourself, and only the special cases where a thought is generated in association to your agent as not yourself.
+Due to this, when your mind sets about processing and understanding the context of a thought which fell under your agent, you experience it as yourself explaining and rationalizing why your agent did what it did.
+If you learn to sit back and allow this process to be associated with your agent instead of yourself, you should experience your agent being able to take a thought, look it over, and expand on it just as you do now.

 This process is similar to some forms of meditation where you learn to let your thoughts go wild without you.
 You may want to reference this sort of meditation if you end up having troubles or are curious about the topic.

-An important step in the ability to listen to your identity is the ability to prime your thoughts.
-Doing this involves being able to intentionally reproduce the state of mind you enter after you address your identity but before you get a response.
-As you become more and more practiced at normal communication with your identity, your familiarity with this state of mind and your ability to reproduce it should increase.
-Your end goal is to be able to get into this state of mind without asking a question or addressing your identity, and to be able to hold onto that state of mind for a long duration of time, or at least a minite or two.
+An important step in the ability to listen to your agent is the ability to prime your thoughts.
+Doing this involves being able to intentionally reproduce the state of mind you enter after you address your agent but before you get a response.
+As you become more and more practiced at normal communication with your agent, your familiarity with this state of mind and your ability to reproduce it should increase.
+Your end goal is to be able to get into this state of mind without asking a question or addressing your agent, and to be able to hold onto that state of mind for a long duration of time, or at least a minite or two.

 To really begin, try to step back from your thoughts.
 Unfocus your eyes, stare at a boring wall or rest your head back, and try not to direct or control what you are thinking.
 After a moment of silence, you'll likely notice the ever-running engine of thought ticking away in the background.
 Topics tend to be left incomplete, and you'll find yourself picking and prodding at seemingly random sources to think thoughts about.
 It could be the details of the boring wall you are looking at, or something that happened through the day, or your opinions on this very guide.
 Whatever it is, once this idle thought engine is running without your active input, you should have a good sense of what it means to step back from your thoughts.

-Finally, attempt to do the above while priming your mind to think under the scope of your identity.
-Focus on them as you step back from your thoughts, and if you are lucky those idle thoughts which were once yours will start to either bounce back between your own sense of self and your new identity, or hold steady in their new voice and cadence.
-Early on, you'll likely notice that you have a tendency to respond to your identity during this time, especially to serve as a way to compare and contrast your own thoughts with the "primed" thoughts that fall under your identity.
-Don't try too hard to suppress this, just go with the flow and encourage your mind to speak as your identity wherever possible.
+Finally, attempt to do the above while priming your mind to think under the scope of your agent.
+Focus on them as you step back from your thoughts, and if you are lucky those idle thoughts which were once yours will start to either bounce back between your own sense of self and your new agent, or hold steady in their new voice and cadence.
+Early on, you'll likely notice that you have a tendency to respond to your agent during this time, especially to serve as a way to compare and contrast your own thoughts with the "primed" thoughts that fall under your agent.
+Don't try too hard to suppress this, just go with the flow and encourage your mind to speak as your agent wherever possible.

-With your thoughts well primed and your usual self observing you can start to look around the room you are in and focus on various objects which your identity may find interesting to comment on.
+With your thoughts well primed and your usual self observing you can start to look around the room you are in and focus on various objects which your agent may find interesting to comment on.
 As these thoughts come in, your aim is to observe that thought without commenting on it.
 You should be able to keep on priming your mind and start listening for the next thought.
-If you are lucky, you should see your mind thinking further thoughts under your identity, leading to your identity carrying on a narrative of thought without your intervention.
+If you are lucky, you should see your mind thinking further thoughts under your agent, leading to your agent carrying on a narrative of thought without your intervention.

-As a very crude case study, imagine an identity whose main personality traits so far can be outlined as such:
+As a very crude case study, imagine an agent whose main personality traits so far can be outlined as such:

-Consider a situation in which your identity somehow ended up on the topic "Why are people arguing against building a flood wall on the river?".
+Consider a situation in which your agent somehow ended up on the topic "Why are people arguing against building a flood wall on the river?".

-Rather than asking your identity what they think of these people, and getting a "That's selfish" response a moment later, you may notice something akin to the following while listening to your identity:
+Rather than asking your agent what they think of these people, and getting a "That's selfish" response a moment later, you may notice something akin to the following while listening to your agent:

 "A person should always put the community above themselves."